 So I’ve asked some of my amazing Instagram friends (7 of them), who also bake from home, how they plan their home bakery’s work schedule.

-Some are single, some only bake part time, some have up to 4 kids ranging from infants to college students!
+Some are single, some only bake part-time, and some have up to 4 kids ranging from infants to college students!

 I’ll first share what they had to say and then lastly include my own schedule, plus a summary of key points that I’ve picked up across the board.

-Check out Vanilla Bean Home Bakery on Instagram!
+Check out Freckle & Flora Home Bakery on Instagram!

 “I use my baby girl’s nap times for any admin during the day (and to shower 😂) but that gives me about an hour to reply to emails etc. And then my ‘work’ day starts at 18:30 once she is in bed for the night.

 As most of my orders are due for the weekend, lately I’ve been trying to have Mondays – Thursdays as my actual baking days.
 Fridays are decorating and detailing days.

 Unfortunately, I often end up working the day away on Saturday and Sunday while my husband is home and able to take care of my daughter.
 But we are trying to get it done during the week so those can be family days.

 I love focusing on macarons and cookies because they have a longer shelf life.

 Macarons I can prep up to 3 months in advance so they are perfect to work on when I have extra time or really allow getting ahead and managing my time as I please.